Skip to main content

 Animations

 With focused ultrasound (FUS), doctors guide ultrasound beams toward tiny areas of cells that cause Parkinson’s motor symptoms.
-Each beam is harmless on its own, but when focused together, they can create enough heat to damage small parts of the brain that contribute to symptoms.
+Each beam is harmless on its own, but when focused together, they can create enough heat to eliminate neurons in the brain that contribute to Parkinson’s symptoms.
 Doctors target different brain areas for different symptoms.

 Focused Ultrasound Surgery